ff8-speedruns/card-manip/README.md

 # Card RNG Manip Tool
-A webpage to keep track of early game RNG events to help with Zell card.
+A webpage to keep track of early game RNG events to help with Quistis/Zell card.

 **Not currently functional**